Jordan141/CustomerServiceApp/README.md

 - [x] Brainstorm DB normalization and security problems
 - [X] Add login and register functionality
 - [X] Create Schema for users
+- [ ] Small unauthorized bug after successful register of a user.
 - [ ] Create sessions for each chat
 - [ ] Create user types (Such as admin, user, support)
 - [ ] Automatically log all chats with timestamps and user information of both parties.